rainbow-me/rainbowkit/README.md

 **The best way to connect a wallet 🌈**

-**_ This is a rainbow fork to add Torus connector to our platform.
-A PR is in process on the official rainbow repository.
-I advice you to use the official if you don't especially need Torus connector._**

 RainbowKit is a [React](https://reactjs.org/) library that makes it easy to add wallet connection to your dapp.

 - 🔥 Out-of-the-box wallet management